SalishSeaCast/SOG/docs/SOGcommand.rst

     The path to the outfile may be specified as either a relative or an absolute path.
-    Exclusion of the :kbd:`outfile` key-value pair results in the :kbd:`stdout` output of the job being stored in a file whose name if the last file in the :kbd:`edit_files` list for the job with :kbd:`.out` appended.
+    Exclusion of the :kbd:`outfile` key-value pair results in the :kbd:`stdout` output of the job being stored in a file whose name is the last file in the :kbd:`edit_files` list for the job with :kbd:`.out` appended.
+    If there are no YAML infile edit files, the output will be stored in a files whose name is the :kbd:`base_infile` with :kbd:`.out` appended.

 :program:`SOG read_infile` Command